martynakurbiel52/PV-Power-Prediction/README.md

 # PV-Power-Prediction
-Prediction of power from PV panels based on weather data
+Prediction of power from PV panels based on weather data analysis